y0n4/express-graphql/README.md

 Play with GraphiQL client using GraphQl syntax<br>
 Check out the docs on how to make queries and mutations

-The data is a simple hardcoded information of people and what company they work at.
+The data is a simply hardcoded information of random people and company they work at. <br>
 The connection between "user" and "company" is bi-relational.